Home Page

 The Fastnet

-Race start was a good target for a Sunday morning Solent cruise, going across to Cowes from the mouth of the Hamble River.
+Race start in August was a good target for a Sunday morning Solent cruise, going across to Cowes from the mouth of the Hamble River.
 The

 wide flat hard (at any tide) at Warsash is a legacy of the D-Day